jlguenego/node-expose-sspi/doc/use-case/production-windows.md

 For this example, let say the domain name is:
 - jlg.local (NETBIOS: JLG)

-Suppose we have two window domain accounts:
+Suppose we have two Windows domain accounts:
 - `marcel@jlg.local`: a user account for client.
 - `erp@jlg.local`: a user account for server.
 Please create the above accounts on the domain controller (AD DS).